gitter-lab/SINGE/README.md

 Standalone MATLAB implementation of the SINGE algorithm.
 This code has been tested on MATLAB R2018a on the Linux operating system.

-The software was formerly called SCINGE and has been renamed as **SINGE**.
+The software was formerly called SCINGE and has been renamed **SINGE**.

 ## Citation